pvdz/preval/tests/_tofix/triple_ident_call_case.md

 - (todo) access object property that also exists on prototype? $array_push
 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) can try-escaping support this expr node type?
 CallExpression
-- (todo) support array reads statement type EmptyStatement
+- (todo) can try-escaping support this expr node type?
+Literal
+- (todo) free with zero args, we can eliminate this?
 - (todo) support array reads statement type ExpressionStatement
-- (todo) support array reads statement type VarStatement
-- (todo) support array reads statement type WhileStatement
 - (todo) type trackeed tricks can possibly support static $Number_parseInt
 - (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested